A one-way ANOVA test for functional data with graphical interpretation: Introduction

-However, none of the available methods is able to give a graphical interpretation of the test results in the original space of the functions which can help the user to understand what are the reasons of potential rejections, when or where the potential differences appear.
-Our new proposed method is based on the global rank envelope test and the extreme rank length measure introduced in \cite{MyllymakiEtal2017}.
-In particular, we introduce here graphical interpretation of the test based on the extreme rank length directly.
-The proposed tests are Monte Carlo tests where the simulations are obtained by permuting the functions.
-In this work, we concentrate on the one-way functional ANOVA problem only, because in this case the proposed Monte Carlo test is exact, i.e.\ its type I error is exactly the prescribed significance level $\alpha$.
+However, none of the available methods is able to give a graphical interpretation of group specific differences with respect to the null hypothesis or pairwise group differences, together with providing the global $p$-value in the family wise error rate sense.
+This interpretation can help the user to understand what are the reasons of potential rejections, when or where the potential differences appear.
+Our new proposed method which has such a graphical interpretation is based on the global rank envelope test and the extreme rank length measure introduced in \cite{MyllymakiEtal2017}.
+Here we extend this procedure for the functional ANOVA setting by using permutations to obtain the simulations from the null model which are required for applying the global rank envelope test.
+We define the test statistics suitable for testing the functional ANOVA null hypothesis.
+Further, we introduce here new graphical interpretation of the test based on the extreme rank length directly which allows to merge the graphical interpretation with single extreme rank length $p$-value rather than with $p$-interval as it was merged in the original definition of global rank envelope test.
+In this work, we concentrate on the one-way functional ANOVA problem only, because in this case and under homoscedasticity the proposed Monte Carlo test is exact, i.e.\ its type I error is exactly the prescribed significance level $\alpha$, {under the assumption of all observed functions being from the same distribution}.
+We also define an extension of our method for the heteroscedastic case.

 In Section \ref{sec:ANOVA} we introduce two versions of our completely nonparametric method for the one-way functional ANOVA problem.
-The correction for heteroscedasticity is also described.
-The graphical interpretation of the second version of the test also gives an immediate post-hoc test, i.e. a test for which of the groups are different.
+The graphical interpretation of the second version of the test also gives an immediate post-hoc test {for finding which of the groups differ from each other}.
 Interestingly, this post-hoc comparison is done simultaneously with the ANOVA test, thus at the exact significance level $\alpha$.
 Therefore, no second comparison is needed to find which groups differ.

-In Section \ref{sec:fANOVA} we also describe the global rank envelope test applied on the pointwise $F$-tests.
-This test does not have its graphical representation in the space of functions, but we introduce it as another possibility of applying the global envelope test.
+In Section \ref{sec:fANOVA} we also describe the global rank envelope test applied to the pointwise $F$-statistics.
+This test does not have its graphical representation in the space of the functions, but we introduce it as another possibility of applying the global envelope test in the functional ANOVA setting.
+Further, in Section \ref{sec:HS} we show, how these methods can be used to testing the homoscedasticity.